SymphonyPlatformSolutions/symphony-bdk-ui-toolkit/README.md

 ```

 ## How create a release
+Once your PR is merged to the destination branch (i.e `features/sparc-eq-derivatives`)
+1) Do git fetch
+2) Checkout the branch
-Open a terminal in at the root of your git
+3) Open a terminal in at the root of your git
 And run `yarn create-release [patch|minor|major] "your commit message"`